cnissenbaum2019/MazeSolver_Berman-Nissenbaum/README.md

 Returns false for empty maze, but is followed by error message.
 Doesn't come out of the solve with an unchanged maze (some stepping stones dropped along the way)

+## v1

+Returns false for empty maze, no error message.

+## v1 bug list

+Doesn't come out of the solve with an unchanged maze (some stepping stones dropped along the way)